Transient fault handling

 Regular intervals.
 The application waits for the same period of time between each attempt.
 For example, it may retry the operation every 3 seconds.

 Randomization.
 Any of the retry strategies listed above may include a randomization to prevent multiple instances of the client sending subsequent retry attempts at the same time.
-For example, one instance may retry the operation after 3 seconds, 11 seconds, 28 seconds, and so on while another instance may retry the operation after 4 seconds, 12 seconds, 26 seconds, and so on.
+For example, one instance may retry the operation after 3 seconds, 11 seconds, 28 seconds, and so on, while another instance may retry the operation after 4 seconds, 12 seconds, 26 seconds, and so on.
 Randomization is a useful technique that may be combined with other strategies.

 As a general guideline, use an exponential back-off strategy for background operations, and immediate or regular interval retry strategies for interactive operations.
 In both cases, you should choose the delay and the retry count so that the maximum latency for all retry attempts is within the required end-to-end latency requirement.

 Take into account the combination of all the factors that contribute to the overall maximum timeout for a retried operation.
 These factors include the time taken for a failed connection to produce a response (typically set by a timeout value in the client) as well as the delay between retry attempts and the maximum number of retries.
-The total of all these times can result in very large overall operation times, especially when using an exponential delay strategy where the interval between retries grows rapidly after each failure.
-If a process must meet a specific service level agreement (SLA), the overall operation time, including all timeouts and delays, must be within that defined in the SLA.
+The total of all these times can result in long overall operation times, especially when using an exponential delay strategy where the interval between retries grows rapidly after each failure.
+If a process must meet a specific service level agreement (SLA), the overall operation time, including all timeouts and delays, must be within the limits defined in the SLA.

 Take into account the timeout of the operations when choosing the retry intervals to avoid launching a subsequent attempt immediately (for example, if the timeout period is similar to the retry interval).
 Also consider if you need to keep the total possible period (the timeout plus the retry intervals) to below a specific total time.
 Operations that have unusually short or very long timeouts may influence how long to wait, and how often to retry the operation.